Gaussian quasi-likelihood analysis for non-Gaussian linear mixed-effects model with system noise: Concluding remarks

 \section{Concluding remarks}

-In this paper, we considered the asymptotic behavior of the joint and stepwise GQMLE for the class of possibly non-Gaussian linear mixed-effect models.
-We proved that both estimators have the asymptotic normality with the same asymptotic covariance matrix and the tail-probability estimate.
-Moreover, we showed that the quantitative difference in the second-order terms of the joint and stepwise GQMLEs: the equation \eqref{hm:def_G_2N} in Theorem \ref{ti:QLA.thm1} and the equations \eqref{ti:def_G_2N_beta} and \eqref{ti:def_G_2N_nu} in Theorem \ref{ti:QLA.thm2}.
-This should be informative in studying the cAIC which involves the second-order stochastic expansion of the estimator.
-We also note that, as we mentioned in \cite[Remark 2.5]{ImaMasTaj24}, instead of the intOU we could consider the fractional Brownian motion to model the system noise for each individual.
+In this paper, we considered the asymptotic behavior of the joint and stepwise GQMLE for the class of possibly non-Gaussian LME models.
+We proved that both estimators have asymptotic normality with the same asymptotic covariance matrix and the tail-probability estimate.
+Moreover, we showed the quantitative difference in the second-order terms of the joint and stepwise GQMLEs: the equation \eqref{hm:def_G_2N} in Theorem \ref{ti:QLA.thm1} and the equations \eqref{ti:def_G_2N_beta} and \eqref{ti:def_G_2N_nu} in Theorem \ref{ti:QLA.thm2}.
+This should be informative in studying the cAIC, which involves the second-order stochastic expansion of the estimator.
+We also note that, as we mentioned in \cite[Remark 2.5]{ImaMasTaj24}, instead of the intOU process we could consider the fractional Brownian motion to model the system noise for each individual.

-The numerical experiments showed that the joint and stepwise GQMLEs have competitive performance with the asymptotic normality.
-Furthermore, the computation time for the stepwise GQMLE is much shorter than that for the joint GQMLE, hence recommended in practice.
+The numerical experiments demonstrated that both the joint and stepwise GQMLEs exhibit competitive performance consistent with asymptotic normality.
+In particular, the computation time for the stepwise GQMLE is significantly shorter than that for the joint GQMLE.
+On the other hand, the variation of the stepwise GQMLE tends to be larger than that of the joint GQMLE, particularly in small-sample settings.

+Our analysis of the PBC data suggests that the model incorporating the intOU process provides a better fit than the model without it.
+By flexibly capturing complex variance structures, the intOU process is expected to enhance performance for unbalanced datasets, such as the PBC data, where the number of measurements and measurement intervals vary across individuals.

-\textbf{Acknowledgements.} This work was partially supported by JST CREST Grant Number JPMJCR2115 and JSPS KAKENHI Grant Numbers 22H01139, Japan.
+\textbf{Acknowledgements.} This work was partially supported by JST CREST Grant Number JPMJCR2115 and JSPS KAKENHI Grant Numbers 23K22410 (22H01139), Japan.